Riddhish1/SpaceSage/README.md

 4️⃣ Orbita Analyzer
 Purpose: Predicts the optimal orbit for a satellite based on its intended use.
 Approach: Uses a decision tree model trained on historical satellite deployment data.
+Also, BERT for classifying text information to expected orbit type.
 Key Features:
 Input parameters include mission type, altitude, and debris risk.
 Model selects the safest and most efficient orbit.